worldguest/worldguest.github.io/index.md

 Hello, I am Jiangyu Lan, a PhD student at Beijing Jiaotong University, specializing in UAV networks, future networks, and robot motion planning.
 I am always eager to connect with fellow researchers and professionals to exchange ideas and foster collaborations that push the boundaries of our field.
-Welcome to my academic homepage, where you can explore my research, publications, and ongoing projects.
+Welcome to my academic homepage, where you can explore my research and publications.

 ## Research Interests

 UAV Networks,
 Future Network,
 Robot Motion Planning

-### Education
+## Education

 2022.9 - present, Beijing Jiaotong University, Information and Communication Engineering, PhD